Five bucks says it’s not toddlers and teddy bears stacked in the dorm beds dreaming of sugar plums.

 Here is an introduction to why families with kids should consider hosteling over hotel stays, what to look for to find a family-friendly hostel, some tricks to getting a private room for your family, what you should plan on bringing with you to a hostel (and what you can get on-site), and a few tips on etiquette when you’re staying in a hostel with your kids.

 Finding lodging for families while traveling can be a real challenge.
-The more children you have, the bigger the challenge and the more expensive it gets.
-If you’ve got kids and you haven’t tried hosteling with them, give it a try; it’s fun, it’s easy and there are lots of benefits over the traditional hotel stay.
+The more children you have, the bigger the challenge, and the more expensive it gets.
+If you’ve got kids and you haven’t tried hosteling with them, give it a try.
+It’s fun, it’s easy, and there are lots of benefits over the traditional hotel stay.
 Among them, it’s generally cheaper.
 At $15-20 a bed per night our family of six can stay for an average of $100 a night in a hostel.
 Try finding two hotel rooms that adjoin for that price!

 In addition to being a budget saver, hosteling offers children what we’ve come to call a “culturally broadening experience.”
 Hostels are famous for housing a cross section of the world.
-You’re likely to find multiple languages being spoken by folks ages 20-85 in the hostel common areas and you’ll have the benefit of hearing travel stories that span the globe while you’re there.
+You’re likely to find multiple languages being spoken by folks ages 20-85 in the hostel common areas, and you’ll have the benefit of hearing travel stories that span the globe while you’re there.

 Most of the time you’ll find a fully stocked kitchen, allowing your kids to eat like they’re at home and minimize the digestive difficulties tiny people often suffer on the road.
 The common areas are often a treasure trove of books and games as well as interesting people to play with, and the clientele of a hostel are likely to be of a more “child-friendly” and tolerant sort than you’re likely to find at an upscale, adult-oriented hotel.
 Our kids never fail to find young people to play ping pong or table hockey with, and love to swap their own road stories over wrinkled maps with the dreadlocked twenty-somethings who seem universal.

-Obviously, as parents hosteling with children from toddlers to teens over the years, we are looking for different things in a hostel than we were when we were twenty and unattached.
+As parents hosteling with children from toddlers to teens over the years, we are looking for different things in a hostel than we were when we were twenty and unattached.
 While “Mardi Gras party hostel, come here if you want to stay up all night and have fun!” might have been a tempting advertisement in our college years, we opted for the more mellow option a twenty minute walk from downtown New Orleans with the kids.
-They still came home loaded with beads but were spared the “full Mardi Gras experience,” if you catch my meaning.
+They still came home loaded with beads but were spared the “full Mardi Gras experience,” if you catch my drift.

 Read the visitor reviews carefully, look specifically for evaluations written by other families, and consider the demographic that each hostel is marketing to.